ggwozdz90/csharp-project-template/docs/DEVELOPER.md

 - **Husky.NET**: A [tool](https://alirezanet.github.io/Husky.Net/) that enforces code quality and style rules with git hooks.
   - git hooks are available in the [.husky](../.husky) directory.
   - task runner configuration is available in the [task-runner.json](../.husky/task-runner.json) file.
+- **Prettier**: A tool to format JSON and YAML files.
+  - Configured to run on pre-commit using [Husky.NET](../.husky/task-runner.json) with configuration [.editorconfig](../.editorconfig).
+- **Markdownlint**: A tool to enforce style rules for Markdown files.
+  - Configured to run on pre-commit using [Husky.NET](../.husky/task-runner.json).
+- **Cspell**: A tool to check spelling in Markdown, text, C#, JSON, and YAML files.
+  - Configured to run on pre-commit using [Husky.NET](../.husky/task-runner.json) with configuration [.cspell.json](../.config/cspell.json) file.

 ## Getting Started